-Freddie Mac's acceptance of the engagement of any specific third-party or vendor may be subject to such additional terms and conditions as Freddie Mac deems necessary, reasonable, or appropriate in Freddie Mac's sole discretion.
-When applicable, Freddie Mac identifies these third-parties and vendors as Third-Party Vendors on the "Vendors With Conditions List," which is attached as a schedule to the Multifamily Restricted Vendor List.
-These parties may continue to be engaged by Borrowers or Seller/Servicers but will be subject to the additional conditions described in the Vendors With Conditions List.
+Mac identifies these third parties and vendors as Third Party Vendors on the "Vendors With Conditions List," which is attached as a schedule to the Multifamily Restricted Vendor List These parties may continue to be engaged by Borrowers or Seller/Servicers but will be subject to the additional conditions described in the Vendors With Conditions List.

-2.20 Business continuity and recovery (06/13/24)Business continuity and recovery (12/12/24)
+2.20 Business continuity and recovery (12/12/24)

 a.
-Business Continuity Plan (06/13/24) Business Continuity Plan (12/12/24)
+Business Continuity Plan (12/12/24)